This page provides information about the flood and coastal erosion risk management in Northumberland.

 If you own land or property where a watercourse, culvert, ditch, stream runs through or adjoins your land you are deemed riparian owner.
 Find out more about owning a watercourse.

 This note is designed to advise those wishing to undertake work around the coast with a summary of the different types of coastal consents that may be needed, additional factors to consider and links to more information.

 The two main types of development consent required for coastal or marine works are:

-Depending on the environmental significance of the immediate and adjacent areas, a number of nature conservation consenting processes may also apply, even in cases where works are not deemed to be development requiring planning permission or a marine licence.
+Depending on the environmental significance of the immediate and adjacent areas, a number of nature conservation consenting processes may also apply, even in cases where works are not deemed to be developments requiring planning permission or a marine licence.
 Such consenting process might include:

 The entire shoreline of Northumberland, except a small section around Lynemouth, has multiple SSSI, European and international nature conservation designations in place and the above statutory conservation consenting processes are also likely to apply.

-To find out if the location of your proposed works is located within or may affect a designated site please see the following website:
+To find out if the location of your proposed works is located within or may affect a designated site, please see the following website:

 For developments taking place in the intertidal zone or across the land/sea boundary, for example a slipway, both planning permission and a Marine Licence will be required.